ChrstphrHll/npc_gen/students/Lenn Schimae.md

 # Lenn Schimae
 ---
 ### Description
-- Human Barbarian from Principality of the Palus Peoples
+- Human Barbarian from Qualnis
 - 6th year Assault student in Treskal
-- short curly brunette hair that's wild, Hazel eyes, and Dark Tan skin
+- short wavy auburn hair that's plain, Hazel eyes, and Dark Tan skin
 - Is Inventive and Ignorant, and has Creativity as their ideal

 ### Organizations